thanetate/JWKS-Server/README.md

 Throughout the development process, I used AI in small, incremental steps.
 I prompted the AI to generate code in manageable chunks, tested each piece of functionality as it was implemented, and iteratively refined the code based on the results.
 Additionally, I asked the AI to explain key concepts (e.g., SQLite, JWKS, JWT, RSA key generation, and key rotation) to deepen my understanding of the underlying principles and ensure I could apply them correctly.

 The following prompts were used to guide the AI:
-- "Scaffold a JWKS server with SQLite-backed key storage."
 - "Write a /jwks.json endpoint to serve public keys from a database."
 - "Implement a /auth endpoint to issue JWTs signed with RSA keys stored in SQLite."
 - "Explain how to securely store and retrieve RSA keys in SQLite."